BKR-dev/windowed-safari/README.md

 git clone https://github.com/kaiyuyue/windowed-safari.git
 ```

-- Then open the terminal and run the following command to install the dependencies.
+- Then open the terminal and run the following command to launch xcode project

 ```bash
 ./xcode_run.sh
 ```

-- It will automatically open the Xcode project.
+- It will automatically open the project in Xcode.
 Happy coding!

 - Contributions and PRs are welcome to make it better for Safari.